micahcantor/write-you-a-lisp/README.md

 - As in Clojure, there is just one equality test, `=`.
 - Probably others when the language is more complete.

+The implementation currently using [relude](https://hackage.haskell.org/package/relude) (with the NoImplicitPrelude extension), but that might change if I decided to write about the code.